kurtosis-tech/kurtosis/docs/docs/guides/how-to-full-mev-with-eth2-package.md

 ## Brief overview of the architecture
 Explicitly, the [`eth2-package`](https://github.com/kurtosis-tech/eth2-package) supports two MEV modes: `full-mev` and `mock-mev`.

 The former mode is valuable for validating behavior between the protocol and out-of-protocol middle-ware infrastructure (e.g. searchers, relayer) and instantiates [mev-boost](https://github.com/flashbots/mev-boost), [mev-relay](https://github.com/flashbots/mev-boost-relay), [mev-flood](https://github.com/flashbots/mev-flood) and Flashbot's Geth-based block builder called [mev-builder](https://github.com/flashbots/builder).
-The latter mode will only spin up [mev-boost](https://github.com/flashbots/mev-boost) and a [mock-builder](https://github.com/marioevz/mock-builder), which is useful for testing in-protocol behavior, like how public mempool transactions or searcher bundles get built into specific payload structures.
+The latter mode will only spin up [mev-boost](https://github.com/flashbots/mev-boost) and a [mock-builder](https://github.com/marioevz/mock-builder), which is useful for testing in-protocol behavior like testing if clients are able to call the relayer for a payload via `mev-boost`, reject invalid payloads, or trigger the circuit breaker to ensure functionality of the beacon chain.

 ![mev-arch](./assets/mev-infra-arch-diagram.png)